wenliwen64/datafrenzy/content/programming/python_cheatsheet.md

 [TOC]

-This cheatsheet is based on the book Writing Idiomatic Python. by Jeff Knupp.
+This cheatsheet is mainly based on the book Writing Idiomatic Python. by Jeff Knupp.

 # Control Structure